 About BIHYU Martial Arts

-BIHYU Martial Arts (비휴 무도) was founded to provide structured training in traditional Korean martial arts while supporting long-term physical development through disciplined practice.
+BIHYU Martial Arts (비휴 무도) was founded to provide structured training in traditional Korean martial arts with a clear focus on discipline, technical precision, and long-term development.

-To develop disciplined, capable individuals through structured martial arts training that cultivates technical skill, self-control, and long-term personal growth.
+To develop disciplined and capable individuals through structured martial arts training that builds technical skill, self-control, and long-term personal growth.

 Our Mission

-To build a training environment where traditional martial arts are practiced with integrity, technical excellence, and respect for cultural tradition while supporting lifelong physical development and personal discipline.
+To create a training environment where traditional martial arts are practiced with integrity, technical excellence, and respect for cultural tradition — supporting lifelong physical development, discipline, and personal growth.

 Our Vision